What is astrophysics and what is it used for?

 What exactly does this discipline study?

-Astrophysics uses fundamental theories of physics such as classical mechanics, electromagnetism, thermodynamics, quantum mechanics and general relativity to understand what is happening in space.
+Astrophysics uses fundamental theories of physics such as classical mechanics, electromagnetism, the thermodynamics, the quantum mechanics and general relativity to understand what is happening in space.
 Some of the main areas it covers are:

 • The solar system: Investigate the Sun, the planets and other bodies that compose it.